Wildfires in California, Oregon, Washington: At least 15 dead, 16 missing as blazes continue in West

 Officials battling a wildfire in Northern California that has become the state’s deadliest of the year so far are fearing the death toll could rise further Friday as at least 16 people remain missing.

-There are at least 15 people reported dead as wildfires continue to rage in California, Oregon and Washington state.
+There are at least 15 people reported dead across California, Oregon and Washington as wildfires continue to rage in all three states.

 The North Complex fire as of this morning has burned more than 244,000 acres near Oroville and is only 23% contained, according to Cal Fire.
 But authorities say it is now advancing more slowly Friday as winds have eased and smoke from it has shaded the area and lowered the temperature, allowing firefighters to make progress.